InitiativeVoidPtr/oc18_heartbeat-docs/README.md

 - Markus Spöri

 ## Inspiration
-Coming from the embedded health devices section, most of the team members shared one idea: Building a cheap ECG (electrocardiogram) from scratch.
+Coming from the embedded health devices section, most of the team members shared one question: Is it possible to build cheap devices with acual technology for medical use?
+Can we build a cheap ECG (electrocardiogram) from scratch.

 *But how to visualize the data?* <br>
 Better question:<br>